kelson8/bo3-Zombies-Test-Map/Readme.md

 The menu files are located here, along with a test for a zombie counter on screen:
 `scripts/zm/kcnet_test`

+## Prefabs
+I now have a stairs prefab for the stairs that I will be using in the map, it has a basic set of stairs with collision.

+Prefab locations in repo:
+* stairs1.map - `prefabs/stairs1.map`

+I plan on adding more prefabs to this map in the future when I create more of them.

 # Building
 To build this map, you will need to own a copy of Black Ops 3 on Steam to be able to use the Mod Tools.